Sh4ttered-Team/sh4tt3r/README.md

 ## License

-> This project is licensed under the [GPL-3.0 License](https://choosealicense.com/licenses/gpl-3.0/).
+> This project is licensed under the [GPL-3.0 License](https://choosealicense.com/licenses/gpl-3.0/). <br>
+> also known as 'please don't steal our stuff without credit', you must: Disclose source, include this specific license and copyright notice, State changes, and credit us.
+> Otherwise, you can use this project for pretty much anything you'd like!

 ## Contact